Common Causes and Treatments for Ingrown Toenails

 Fungal Causes of Ingrown Toenails

 When toenail fungus takes control, it can deform your nail and lead to an ingrown toenail.
-A topical antifungal, oral medication, or laser nail treatment can be used to cure this.
+A topical antifungal, oral medication, or laser nail treatment (with the painless Noveon Laser, for example) can be used to cure this.
 Nail avulsion (removal of the nail from its primary attachments) or chemical or surgical destruction of your nail may also be required.

 A Genetic Cause of Ingrown Toenails